nire0510/elephant/README.md

 How To Use
 ----------
+1. Include a script reference to elephant.min.js and lodash.min.js files.
+For old browsers support, add a reference to lodash.compat.min.js instead of lodash.min.js.
-1. Create one or more stores objects by providing a name & settings to each store
+2. Create one or more stores objects by providing a name & settings to each store
-2. Register one or more queries by providing the store name it is registered in, a query name & settings to each query.
+3. Register one or more queries by providing the store name it is registered in, a query name & settings to each query.
  If you don't provide settings to a query, it inherits the settings of the store it is registered in
-3. Execute a query
+4. Execute a query

 Sample:
 -------
+1. In your main HTML file, add a script reference to elephant.min.js and lodash.min.js
 1. Create a new store for queries related to weather:

 ```